jayanthkoushik/corgy/docs/corgy.md

 **NOTE**: Default values are not type checked, and can be arbitrary objects.

+When parsing, non-sequence positional arguments marked optional will have `nargs` set to `?`, and will accept a single argument or none.

 **Sequence**
 `collections.abc.Sequence` can be used to specify that an argument accepts multiple space-separated values.
 On Python versions below 3.9, `typing.Sequence` must be